 The bugs now stop moving (are dead).
 We have dissolved their protective white coating with the spray, which they now expose an orange body.
-Their remnants may still be on the plants, so after this we can use a hose to spray it down.
+Their remnants may still be on the plants, so after this we can use a water hose to spray it off.

 Our plants are then kept happy and healthy.
-For edible plants, this can serve the most strict standards of some markets for safe no-chemicals organic produce.
+For edible plants, this can serve the strictest standards of some markets for safe no-chemicals organic produce.

 Because we use edible ingredients (vinegar, molasses, EM, herbs) in our solution, after spraying and saying goodbye to the bugs, the plants can be picked and consumed almost immediately.
-Unlike other chemical-based sprays, this lessens isolation time after harvesting.
+Unlike other chemical-based sprays which requires an isolation period after the spray, this lessens isolation time after harvesting.

-For leaf spots (usually caused by the fungi Cercospora), you can mix this herbal EM solution with urine (or more poetically Liquid Organic Fertilizer L.O.F ) at a 1:1 ratio.
+For leaf spots (usually caused by the fungi Cercospora), you can mix this herbal EM solution with urine (does not sound very pretty but more poetically it's also called Liquid Organic Fertilizer L.O.F who am I to judge) at a 1:1 ratio.